Property (T) for groups graded by root systems: Introduction

 \subsection{Property $(T)$ for $\EL_n(R)$: summary of prior work}

-By the 1967 foundational paper of Kazhdan~\cite{Kazh} and the subsequent work of Vaserstein~\cite{Va}, the Chevalley groups $\dbG_{\Phi}(\dbZ)=\mathbb E_{\Phi}(\dbZ)$ and $\dbG_{\Phi}(F[t])=\mathbb E_{\Phi}(F[t])$, where $F$ is a finite field, have property $(T)$ for any reduced irreducible classical root system of rank $\geq 2$.
-The question of whether the groups $\mathbb E_{\Phi}(R)$, with $rk(\Phi)\geq 2$ (in particular, the groups $\EL_n(R)$, $n\geq 3$) have property $(T)$ for ``larger'' rings $R$ remained completely open until the last few years. \footnote{The situation in rank $1$ is completely different.
-It is easy to see that $\EL_2(R)$ does not have $(T)$ whenever $R$ (possibly noncommutative) surjects onto $\dbZ$ or $F[t]$, with $F$ a finite field.
-A more delicate argument shows that $\EL_2(R)$ does not have $(T)$ for any infinite commutative ring $R$ (with $1$).}
+By the 1967 foundational paper of Kazhdan~\cite{Kazh} and the subsequent work of Vaserstein~\cite{Va}, the Chevalley groups $\dbG_{\Phi}(\Z)=\mathbb E_{\Phi}(\Z)$ and $\dbG_{\Phi}(F[t])=\mathbb E_{\Phi}(F[t])$, where $F$ is a finite field, have property $(T)$ for any reduced irreducible classical root system of rank $\geq 2$.
+The question of whether the groups $\mathbb E_{\Phi}(R)$, with $\rk(\Phi)\geq 2$ (in particular, the groups $\EL_n(R)$, $n\geq 3$) have property $(T)$ for ``larger'' rings $R$ remained completely open for a long time. \footnote{The situation in rank $1$ is completely different.
+It is easy to see that $\EL_2(R)$ does not have $(T)$ whenever $R$ (possibly noncommutative) surjects onto $\Z$ or $F[t]$, with $F$ a finite field.
+A more delicate argument shows that $\EL_2(R)$ does not have $(T)$ for any infinite commutative ring $R$ (with $1$). }

-In 2005 Kassabov and Nikolov showed that the group $\EL_n(R)$, $n\geq 3$, has property $(\tau)$ (a certain weak form of property $(T)$) for any finitely generated commutative ring $R$, which gave an indication that these groups might also have property $(T)$.
-This indication was partially confirmed by Shalom in 2006 who proved that the groups $\EL_n(R)$ have property $(T)$ whenever $R$ is commutative and $n\geq \Kdim(R)+2$.
-In 2007 Vaserstein~\cite{Va} eliminated this restriction on the Krull dimension by showing that $\EL_n(R)$, $n\geq 3$, has property $(T)$ for any finitely generated commutative ring $R$.
-Finally, in \cite{EJ} the result was extended to arbitrary finitely generated (associative) rings, and the method of proof was very different from the one used by Shalom and Vaserstein.
+In 2005, Kassabov and Nikolov~\cite{KN} showed that the group $\EL_n(R)$, $n\geq 3$, has property $(\tau)$ (a certain weak form of property $(T)$) for any finitely generated commutative ring $R$, which gave an indication that these groups might also have property $(T)$.
+This indication was partially confirmed by Shalom in 2006 who proved in~\cite{Sh2} that the groups $\EL_n(R)$ have property $(T)$ whenever $R$ is commutative and $n\geq \Kdim(R)+2$ (where $\Kdim(R)$ is the Krull dimension of $R$).
+In 2007, Vaserstein~\cite{Va2} eliminated this restriction on the Krull dimension by showing that $\EL_n(R)$, $n\geq 3$, has property $(T)$ for any finitely generated commutative ring $R$.
+Finally, in~\cite{EJ} the result was extended to arbitrary finitely generated (associative) rings, and the method of proof was very different from the one used by Shalom and Vaserstein.
 To explain the idea behind this method, we recall some standard terminology.

 Let $G$ be a discrete group and $S$ a subset of $G$.
-Following the terminology in \cite{BHV}, we will say that $S$ is a {\it Kazhdan subset} of $G$ if every unitary representation of $G$ containing almost $S$-invariant vectors must contain a $G$-invariant vector.
-By definition, $G$ has property $(T)$ if it has a finite Kazhdan subset; however, one can prove that $G$ has $(T)$ by finding an infinite Kazhdan subset $K$ such that the pair $(G,K)$ has relative property $(T)$ (see Section~2 for details).
+Following the terminology in~\cite{BHV}, we will say that $S$ is a \emph{Kazhdan subset} of $G$ if every unitary representation of $G$ containing almost $S$-invariant vectors must contain a $G$-invariant vector.
+By definition, $G$ has property $(T)$ if it has a finite Kazhdan subset; however, one can prove that $G$ has $(T)$ by finding an infinite Kazhdan subset $K$ such that the pair $(G,K)$ has relative property $(T)$ (see~\S~2 for details).